G-Innes/Mini-Discord-Clone/README.md

 - `user:leave` - client should emit this event when user explicitly leaves the server.
 - `message:channel:send` - client should emit this event when user sends a message to a specific channel.

-#### Leaving vs disconnecting
+## Persistence

-In Discord, one can join and leave the server.
-When leaving, such a user is no longer present in the server user list.
+Currently, all user data, sessions, and messages are stored in memory.
+This means that upon restarting the WebSocket server, all existing data will be lost.

-Disconnecting, however, means that the user is no longer currently online, but is still present in the server user list.
-Reconnecting to the server means the user becoming online again.
+## Getting Started

-### WebSocket server state
+To run the Discord Clone locally, follow these steps:

-User list, sessions and messages are stored in memory.
-When the WebSocket server is restarted, all data is lost.
+## Prerequisites

-6
+Ensure you have Node.js installed on your system to manage dependencies and run the project.

 ### Running the server